 What is worship?

-In his book Surviving the Anointing: Learning to Effectively Experience and Walk in God, David Ravenhill quotes his father Leonard’s description of worship:
+In his book Surviving the Anointing: Learning to Effectively Experience and Walk in God, David Ravenhill quotes his father Leonard’s description:

 Worship is a preoccupation with God alone.